Therapy for Parents

 The therapeutic process will empower your child’s growth and development.
 It will allow them to learn real tools to tackle real problems.
 It will allow them to learn how their thoughts affect their beliefs about who they are and the world around them, and ultimately their choices and behaviors.
 It will allow them an opportunity for them to discover the strengths they possess and what they are capable of, building their confidence as they move toward independence.
 It will allow them to learn healthy communication skills and how to care for themselves on an emotional and mental level.
 And, let's face it, they sometimes just need a space to talk with a caring, knowledgeable adult rather than continuously venting to their friends.

 Working with teenagers and young adults in therapy goes beyond simply providing a space for complaining or “letting off a little steam” about parents, school, or friends.
-So much happens in the these years and it can be confusing and overwhelming, to both them and their parents.
+So much happens in these years and it can be confusing and overwhelming, to both them and their parents.
 The therapeutic space will give your child a safe place to learn about and understand not only the changes within themselves, their emotions, thoughts, choices, but also to figure out who they are becoming as an independent person.
 So much of that occurs within your home, but therapy provides a place to explore and process all that you have taught and instilled in them.

 Often, people worry that therapy is only for those who have had significant trauma or have a diagnosable mental illness, but the truth is, that therapy helps you think through problems on a deeper level with an objective “outsider” and learn new skills to handle everyday life.
 It seems like that’s a pretty universal need, especially for teens and young adults that are transitioning to independence.
 However, also recognizing the unique needs of adolescents and young adults during this developmental phase in order to offer them specialized skills and tools is invaluable.
 My comprehensive education, training, and experience allow me an intimate understanding of this developmental phase and the hurdles they encounter.